wisekely/nasa-power-downloader/README.md

 ## Thank You!

-Your plugin is already helping researchers, farmers, and renewable energy planners across Africa and beyond.
+This plugin is already helping researchers, farmers, and renewable energy planners across Africa and beyond.

 Star this repo if you found it useful — it means the world!